CytronTechnologies/CM4-Maker-Board-MAX6675-Google-Sheets/README.md

 * [CM4 Maker Board Datasheet](https://docs.google.com/document/d/1XmZSR81IN70pndZ2odBmlZgAufiIBawVdKZ71C7101Y/edit#)

 ## Support
+You can visit [Log Thermocouple Sensor Data to Google Sheets using CM4 Maker Board](https://cytron.io/tutorial/log-thermocouple-sensor-data-to-google-sheets-using-cm4-maker-board) to learn more about it.

-If you need further assistance, you can contact us through email support@cytron.io where our team will be happy to assist you.
+If you need further assistance, we welcome you to our [technical forum](http://forum.cytron.io) or you can contact us through email support@cytron.io where our team will be happy to assist you.

 Let's start building with CM4 Maker Board!